jaredvasquez/CNN-HowManyFingers/README.md

 # Training and Performance

-The model is trained with TensorFlow backend using a NVIDIA GeForce Titan X Pascl for 39 epochs using batches of 128 images each.
+The model is trained with TensorFlow backend using a NVIDIA GeForce Titan X Pascal for 39 epochs using batches of 128 images each.
 The training inputs are augmented with small randomized zooms, rotations and translations for each instance in training.
 A testing performance of greater than 90% accuracy is achieved, surpassing human perform in the case that the human is severely concussed or inebriated.

 ![](http://i.imgur.com/4CJP793.png)